Tritium-chuan/Chat-bot/README.md

 ## Acknowledgement

-The author would like to thank `ChatGPT` for assisting writing codes and reading development documents.
+The author would like to thank `ChatGPT`'s assistance in writing codes and reading development documents.